 Hearing glasses based on bone conduction technology provide a solution for those who require both visual and auditory assistance or auditory alone.
 Customized solutions cater for anyone who does have conductive pathology.
 And it’s more convenient for some one who bothered about cosmetic appearance.

 Tinnitus is no rare occurrence these days, and it greatly affects the everyday lives of those suffering from it.
-HANSATON’s hearing solutions take this development into account.
-HANSATON’s multi-talented sound SHD and jam SHD hearing systems provide greater ease of hearing and help address tinnitus.
-The two hearing system families not only provide support with hearing loss, but are also include a tinnitus function as a standard feature, making them ideal for tinnitus patient care.
+AUDIFON’s hearing solutions take this development into account.
+AUDIFON’s multi-talented hearing systems provide greater ease of hearing and help address tinnitus.
+The specific model of hearing system families not only provide support with hearing loss, but are also include a tinnitus function as a standard feature, making them ideal for tinnitus patient care.

 Now we deliver what many people have been wanting for a long time: made-to-measure hearing systems that provide optimum individual support.
-Sound SHD hearing systems are adapted to provide optimum tinnitus patient care.
+AUDIFON hearing systems are adapted to provide optimum tinnitus patient care.
 These hearing systems ensure optimum speech clarity as well as brilliant, natural sound.

-In day-to-day usage, the Sound SHD is an aesthetic winner as well: supple shapes that account for natural ear anatomy and a wide selection of color combinations ensure that these elegant hearing systems are hardly noticeable in everyday life-hearing system wearers or for the people around them.
+In day-to-day usage, this hearing technology is an aesthetic winner as well: supple shapes that account for natural ear anatomy and a wide selection of color combinations ensure that these elegant hearing systems are hardly noticeable in everyday life-hearing system wearers or for the people around them.

 A space saving pre-assembled acoustic booth which is very practical and cost effective.
 Designed to provide a controlled environment to complete screening audiometry